code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

           |---------> Client-2
 ----------|
 ```
-- Means All clients will get(same, latest data) that means all nodes in a distributed system have a single latest copy of data.
+- Means All clients will get(same, latest data) to whatever node they connect to in system.
 - **Consistency Problem?** With mutiple databases doing sync([master slave](/System-Design/Concepts/Databases/Database_Scaling) etc), client should be returned accurate and most recent information.

 #### Consistency patterns